 The Arts And Crafts Movement

-The late 1800s saw the Arts and Crafts movement, derived from the unease the machinery systems were creating on this era.
+The late 1800s saw the Arts and Crafts movement, derived from the unease the machinery systems created in this era.
 Focussing more on the artistic elements and beauty of design, jewellers began to reject machinery to make their precious projects.
-Handcrafted jewellery was brought back into fashion, turning to less precious metals and expensive stones such as diamonds.
-Instead silver, copper and brass was used to create designs.
+The Arts and Crafts movement meant that handcrafted jewellery was brought back into fashion, using less precious metals and expensive stones such as diamonds.
+Instead silver, copper and brass were used to create designs.

 20th Century Jewellery: (1800 – 1960)

 The Industrial Revolution brought about change in many areas, and jewellery was no exception.
-Jewellery was still seen as a status symbol, but at a much more affordable price to the middle class market.
+20th century jewellery was still seen as a status symbol, but at a much more affordable price to the middle class market.
 Metal alloy replaced gold and silver, and imitation stones were used to create jewellery applicable for this new market.

 The era of 1895 – 1910 brought the Art Nouveau style, causing a noticeable shift in the history of jewellery.
-Distancing themselves from traditional floral designs and precious stones, jewellery makers turned towards creating an effect or a design which was memorable, focusing on symbolic work including eroticism and death, using glass, enamel and horn largely during this movement.
+Distancing themselves from traditional floral designs and precious stones, 20th century jewellery makers turned towards creating an effect or a design which was memorable.
+They focused on symbolic work including eroticism and death, using glass, enamel and horn.

 The early 20th century also saw the rise of the suffragette movement, with women advocating the right to vote in public elections.
 This social change inspired women to wear suffragette colours; green, symbolising hope; purple, symbolising dignity; and white, symbolising purity.
 This radical change of fashion and statement was incorporated into the jewellery worn in this era – delicate brooches, necklaces and earrings were designed in these colours, representing these women and what they stood for.